takenet/blip-docs/source/includes/en/content-types/media-link.md

 Allows sending and receiving of links for multimedia content.
 The link can be any valid **URI**, but most part of the channels only support content served by **HTTP/HTTPS** protocol.
 It is possible to include a title and a text, besides image *metadada* such as MIME type, size and *preview*.

-Some channels allow defining the display's *aspect ratio* for some media types.
+Some channels allow defining the display's *aspect ratio* for certain media types.
 For instance, in *Messenger*, you should set the `1:1` value for the `aspectRatio` property to send squared images.

 <aside class="notice">
 Note: metadata support varies per channel.
 It may be ignored if not supported.